MUKAMAFrancois/ChosenPython/django/courses/blogProject/ReadMe.md

 - Register
 - Login
+- Login & Signup using Google or Facebook
 - Update your Profile
 - Delete Your Profile
 - View User Profile
 - Leave a comment (Authenticated User)
+- Password Reset